 A qualitative baseline for comparison of the Ivanoff’s new stern hull design was accomplished by computational fluid dynamics (CFD) analyses using 3D computer models of the original Ivanoff hull and the Clackamas hull.
 These analyses provided quantifiable metrics that showed the Clackamas hull was superior to the original Ivanoff hull, matching the real-world results of the push test.
 Glosten then designed a new Ivanoff hull and modeled the design to compare with the Clackamas.
 The analysis showed a significant improvement over both the original Ivanoff and Clackamas hulls.
 Additional design work was done to change the vessel’s drive gear reductions, propellers, and rudders to facilitate the Port of Portland’s desired performance improvements.

-The Ivanoff began her transformation in early 2016.
+The Ivanoff began its transformation in early 2016.
 The selected shipyard, JT Marine, hired Glosten’s Production Services team to provide detail design for the retrofit.
 Since leaving the yard, a bollard pull test confirmed that the newly-modified Ivanoff exceeds the bollard pull of its old design by 29%, as well as exceeding that of the Clackamas.

 Related Case Studies